-Risks and Opportunities

-People and Culture

-Our ongoing success depends on our ability to attract, engage and retain a motivated and high-performing workforce to deliver our strategic objectives and an inclusive culture that supports GPT's core values.

-Our Response

-- · Active adoption and promotion of GPT's Values - A comprehensive Code of Conduct (including consequences for non-compliance) - Employee Engagement Surveys every two years with action plans to address results - · An annual performance management process, setting objectives and accountability - Promotion of an inclusive workplace culture where differences are valued, supported by policies and training - A Diversity and Inclusion Working Group, chaired by the GPT CEO - · Monitoring of both risk culture and conduct risk - An incentive system with capacity for discretionary adjustments and clawback policy - Benchmarking and setting competitive remuneration - · Development and succession planning - Workforce planning

-Environmental and Social Sustainability

-Delivering sustainable outcomes for investors, customers, communities and the environment, today and for future generations, is essential.
+Risks and Opportunities Our Response Environmental and Social Sustainability Delivering sustainable outcomes for investors, customers, communities and the environment, today and for future generations, is essential.
 GPT understands and recognises that changes to the environment can affect our assets and business operations.

-- An Environment and Sustainability Management System, including policies and procedures for managing environmental and social sustainability risks - Participation in the Dow Jones Sustainability Index, Global Real Estate Sustainability Benchmark and other industry benchmarks - Climate related risks and potential financial impacts are assessed within GPT's enterprise-wide Risk Management Framework - Climate change reporting in line with the recommendations of the Task Force on Climaterelated Financial Disclosures - Active community engagement via the GPT Foundation, GPT's Reconciliation Action Plan and other targeted programs - Supply chain review, changes to the procurement process and amendment of standard contracts in response to Modern Slavery legislation

-Technology and Cyber Security

-Our ability to respond to a major cyber security threat and breaches of our information technology systems is vital to ensure ongoing business continuity and the safety of people and assets.

-- Technology risk management framework including third party risk management procedures around cyber security - Privacy policy, guidelines and procedures - Compulsory cyber security awareness training twice a year - Annual security testing completed by a specialist external security firm, including penetration testing, phishing exercises and social engineering testing - A comprehensive Cyber Security Incident Response Plan - A Disaster Recovery Plan including annual disaster recovery testing - Technology solutions in place to monitor GPT platforms and provide alerts to anomalous behaviour - An Information Security Risk and Compliance Committee which oversees the Information Security Policy and related policies - Alignment to the National Institute of Standards and Technology (NIST) Cyber Security Framework

-Compliance and Regulation

-We ensure compliance with all applicable regulatory requirements through our established policies and frameworks.

-- An experienced management team with Legal, Tax, Finance, Compliance and Risk Management expertise - Engagement of external expert advisors as required - An internal and external audit program overseen by the Audit Committee of the Board - Active management of the Group's Compliance Plans, in accordance with the requirements of the Corporations Law - Internal Committees such as a Continuous Disclosure Committee, a Data Privacy Committee and a Cyber Security Governance Committee to monitor key compliance risks - An Anti-money Laundering and Counter-terrorism Financing Policy, a Conflicts Management Policy, a Code of Conduct and other internal policies and procedures which are regularly reviewed and actively enforced - An ongoing program of training which addresses all key compliance requirements - Active involvement in the Property Council of Australia and other industry bodies
+An Environment and Sustainability Management System, including policies and procedures for managing environmental and social sustainability risks Participation in the Dow Jones Sustainability Index, Global Real Estate Sustainability Benchmark and other industry benchmarks Climate related risks and potential financial impacts are assessed within GPT's enterprise-wide Risk Management Framework Climate change reporting in line with the recommendations of the Task Force on Climate-related Financial Disclosures Active community engagement via the GPT Foundation, GPT's Reconciliation Action Plan and other targeted programs Supply chain review, changes to the procurement process and amendment of standard contracts in response to Modern Slavery legislation Technology and Cyber Security Our ability to respond to a major cyber security threat and breaches of our information technology systems is vital to ensure ongoing business continuity and the safety of people and assets.
+Technology risk management framework including third party risk management procedures around cyber security Privacy policy, guidelines and procedures Compulsory cyber security awareness training twice a year Annual security testing completed by a specialist external security firm, including penetration testing, phishing exercises and social engineering testing A comprehensive Cyber Security Incident Response Plan A Disaster Recovery Plan including annual disaster recovery testing Technology solutions in place to monitor GPT platforms and provide alerts to anomalous behaviour An Information Security Risk and Compliance Committee which oversees the Information Security Policy and related policies Alignment to the National Institute of Standards and Technology (NIST) Cyber Security Framework Compliance and Regulation We ensure compliance with all applicable regulatory requirements through our established policies and frameworks.
+An experienced management team with Legal, Tax, Finance, Compliance and Risk Management expertise Engagement of external expert advisors as required An internal and external audit program overseen by the Audit Committee of the Board Active management of the Group's Compliance Plans, in accordance with the requirements of the Corporations Law Internal Committees such as a Continuous Disclosure Committee, a Data Privacy Committee and a Cyber Security Governance Committee to monitor key compliance risks An Anti-money Laundering and Counter-terrorism Financing Policy, a Conflicts Management Policy, a Code of Conduct and other internal policies and procedures which are regularly reviewed and actively enforced An ongoing program of training which addresses all key compliance requirements Active involvement in the Property Council of Australia and other industry bodies

-2. Task force on Climate-related Financial Disclosure
+2. TASK FORCE ON CLIMATE-RELATED FINANCIAL DISCLOSURE